Great Northern Expedition: Bering's expedition plan and the two fleets

 The central goals in Bering's vision for the new expedition was the survey of the northern coast of the Russian Empire; the expansion of the port of Okhotsk as the gateway to the Pacific Ocean; the search for a sea route to North America and Japan; the opening of access to Siberian natural resources; and finally, the securing of Russian sovereignty in the eastern parts of Asia.
 The conditions for this gigantic project proved to very favourable.
 Empress Anna (1693–1740), reigning from 1730, wanted to continue Peter the Great's territorial and economic expansion of the empire.
 The empress issued an Ukase issued on April 17, 1732, ordering a new expedition.
 This was followed on May 2 and 15, 1732 by two further Ukases from the Russian Senate to the Admiralty ordering the preparation of the undertaking, and the commissioning of Vitus Bering as its commander.
 Another Ukase on June 2, 1732, obligated the Russian Academy of Sciences to prepare instructions for the scientific component of the journey.
 A further Ukase on December 27, 1732, concerned the organization and the formal commissioning of the expedition.

 The expedition was separated into three groups, each with further subdivisions.
-The mission of the northern group was to measure and chart the northern coast of Russia between Archangelsk on the White Sea and the Anadyr River in eastern Siberia.
+The mission of the northern group was to measure and chart the northern coast of Russia between Arkhangelsk on the White Sea and the Anadyr River in eastern Siberia.
 The completion of this mission set the foundations for determining the status of the north east passage as a possible connection between Europe and the Pacific Ocean.
 It was seen as a possible alternative to the land transport used in Russia's trade with China.
 From "Joao-da-Gama-Land", Bering's group was to set out farther east to the coast of North America.
-The second Pacific division was under the command of the Danish captain Martin Spanberg (d.
+The second Pacific division was under the command of the Danish-born Russian captain Martin Spanberg (d.
 1761), who had accompanied Bering on the First Kamchatka Expedition, and had been charged with exploring the sea route from Okhotsk to Japan and China.